jsmarier-courses/midterm-project-FedjaOsman/mpad2003_midterm_fedjaosmanovic.md

 ### 3.2.
 Cleaning Data
 ![](Screenshot2.png)
-*Cleaned Dataset after below mentioned changes*
+*Figure 2: Cleaned Dataset after below mentioned changes.*

 Though the data itself is valid, it appears very clustered when presented as is on the spreadsheet.
 To begin with cleaning I used Sheet's built in Data cleanup under `Data > Data cleanup > Trim whitespaces` to, as suggested, trim any whitespaces.